This page is for important game rules and additional information that's too long for the game description on the homepage.

 • This game allows players to make character's stand on any side of a given conflict.
 This means that there is a high likelihood of player characters fighting each other at some point.
 When this occurs, the involved players should communicate with each other and agree on an acceptable conclusion to the battle ahead of time.
 I (Nim) can be brought in as a mediator if an acceptable compromise is proving difficult to achieve.

-• Ryguy will be glad to help new members and new characters find a role in the story.
-He can be reached through email, private messages on Discord, and he will also be able to provide feedback in the Plot Ideas channel.
+• Pending the promotion of someone to co-mod, I will be glad to help new members and new characters find a role in the story.
+I can be reached through email, private messages on Discord, and I will also be able to provide feedback in the Plot Ideas channel.
 Do not just foist your new character into the middle of an ongoing story without running the idea by the other participants first.
 We will usually be obliging, but narratives can get derailed by such developments and some writers won't appreciate that.

 • Please do not have your character use powers and equipment that was not hinted at in their bio or through the narrative.
 Look at the Scarcity and Logistics sections below for more details on our thoughts on this topic.